hwanggu-corgi/hwanggu-log/update.md

     - How to write length bytes from the buffer

 1. Corgi add progress #8 on Tutorial 8♥♥
+    - Corgi checking solution
-    - Corgi working on question 3♥♥
+    - Corgi completed working on question 3♥♥
     - Corgi completed working on question 2♥♥
     - Corgi completed working on question 1♥♥
 2. Corgi add progress #81 on assignment 2, CSC 369♥♥